 Fighting isn't the problem

 Couples who fight well actually report higher satisfaction.
 The skill is in repair, not avoidance.
+Many of the recurring fights you'll have aren't solvable, they're what researchers call perpetual problems, and the goal is to manage them, not win them.

 The rules of fair fighting